pca3press/ai_forge_binaries/README.md

 ```

 2. Skip this version:
-If you don’t need the OpenMP version, simply comment it out or skip running it.
-All other versions will still work.
-This is not the fastest version, skip it is ok.
+If you don’t need the OpenMP build, you can safely comment it out or skip running it.
+It’s not the fastest version, so leaving it out won’t affect your overall results.

 ## Benchmarking
 To see how these binaries perform on your system, download all simulation binaries and run the benchmarking script: